johnhenry/jth/docs/big-list-of-built-in-functions.md

 ## Array

-These functions operate on Arrays and other collectinons when they are the last or next-to-last item on the array.
+These functions operate on Arrays and other collections when they are the last or next-to-last item on the stack.

 ### push